 This course is the first in a series of two Microsoft® Outlook® courses.
 It will provide you with the basic skills you need to start using Outlook to manage your email communications, contact information, calendar events, tasks, and notes.

 This course is intended for people who have a basic understanding of Microsoft® Windows® and need to know how to use Outlook as an email client to manage their email communications, calendar events, contact information, and other communication tasks.

 In this course, you will use Outlook to manage your email communications, including composing, reading, and responding to emails; schedule appointments and meetings; manage contact information; schedule tasks and create notes; customize message response options; and organize your mail.

 Navigate Outlook to read and respond to email.

 Use the Address Book and format and spell check new messages.

 Use flags, categories, and folders to organize messages.

 Create and work with Tasks and Notes.

-To ensure your success, you will need to have end-user skills with any current version of Windows, including being able to start and close applications, navigate basic file structures, and manage files and folders.
-You can obtain this level of skills and knowledge by taking the following Logical Operations course:
+To ensure your success, you should have end-user skills with any current version of Windows, including being able to start and close applications, navigate basic file structures, manage files and folders, and access websites using a web browser.
+To obtain this level of skills and knowledge, you can take the following course: Using Microsoft® Windows® 10